MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/engextcpp/nf-engextcpp-extextension-getnumunnamedargs.md

 ## -parameters

 ## -returns

 <b>GetNumUnnamedArgs</b> returns the number of unnamed arguments.

-<b>GetNumUnnamedArgs</b> returns the number of unnamed arguments.

-<b>GetNumUnnamedArgs</b> returns the number of unnamed arguments.

 ## -remarks

 The indices of the unnamed arguments returned by <b>GetNumUnnamedArgs</b> range from zero to the number of unnamed arguments minus one (unnamed args - 1).

 For an overview of argument parsing in the EngExtCpp extensions framework, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff553340">Parsing Extension Arguments</a>.

-This method should only be called during the execution of an extension command provided by this class.</p>
+This method should only be called during the execution of an extension command provided by this class.